zyang37/Fault-Tolerance-Distributed-DNN-Training/README.md

 # Updates & Notes

 **[TODOs]**
+- [ ] Add some instructions on how to run the code.
 - [ ] Make a sequnatil version of the DDP program.
 - [ ] Create a module for the attacking gradients.
 - [ ] Create a module for aggregating gradients algorithm (as placeholder for various aggregating rules for now).